In this post

 In addition to being able to set the time manually (and you don't get it directly from GPS, as other equipment does), we can also set an alarm.

-We also have night lighting, not only for when we are training at night, but also when we are using the watch as what it is, a device that gives us the time (among many other things...).
-To make the screen light up, we only have to press on the three dots of the screen, and the screen light will automatically turn on.
-This "button" is the same one that is used to mark a lap when we are training.
+We also have night illumination, not only for when we train at night, but also when we are using the watch as what it is, a device that gives us the time (among many other things ...).
+To illuminate the screen we just have to press on the three dots on the screen, and the screen light will automatically turn on.
+This "button" is the same as the one used to mark a lap when we are training.

 TomTom Runner Cardio as an activity monitor